 Camel caravans are history, but you can get a feel of the daily life of caravans by going on a camel safari.
-This picture was taken during a safari in the Thar Desert, Rajasthan, India.
+This picture was taken during a safari in the Thar Desert.
 (Photo copyright © by Kaj Halberg)

 Dromedary, dressed up for transporting tourists, Petra, Jordan.
 (Photo copyright © by Kaj Halberg)